-The TXBRK bit is the Transmit Break Character bit.
-When this bit is equal to "0", there are no break characters and the TX pin operates normally.
-When the bit is equal to "1", there are transmit break characters and the transmitter will send logic zeros.
-When this bit is equal to "1", after the buffered data has been transmitted, the transmitter output is held low for a minimum of a 13-bit length and until the TXBRK bit is reset.
+The TXBRKn bit is the Transmit Break Character bit.
+When this bit is "0", there are no break characters and the TXn pin operates normally.
+When the bit is "1", there are transmit break characters and the transmitter will send logic zeros.
+When this bit is equal to "1", after the buffered data has been transmitted, the transmitter output is held low for a minimum of a 13-bit length and until the TXBRKn bit is reset.

-Bit 1 RX8: Receive data bit 8 for 9-bit data transfer format (read only)
+Bit 1 RX8n: Receive data bit 8 for 9-bit data transfer format (read only)

-This bit is only used if 9-bit data transfers are used, in which case this bit location will store the 9th bit of the received data known as RX8.
-The BNO bit is used to determine whether data transfers are in 8-bit or 9-bit format.
+This bit is only used if 9-bit data transfers are used, in which case this bit location will store the 9th bit of the received data known as RX8n.
+The BNOn bit is used to determine whether data transfers are in 8-bit or 9-bit format.

-Bit 0 TX8: Transmit data bit 8 for 9-bit data transfer format (write only)
+Bit 0 TX8n: Transmit data bit 8 for 9-bit data transfer format (write only)

-This bit is only used if 9-bit data transfers are used, in which case this bit location will store the 9th bit of the transmitted data known as TX8.
-The BNO bit is used to determine whether data transfers are in 8-bit or 9-bit format.
+This bit is only used if 9-bit data transfers are used, in which case this bit location will store the 9th bit of the transmitted data known as TX8n.
+The BNOn bit is used to determine whether data transfers are in 8-bit or 9-bit format.

-UCR2 Register
+UnCR2 Register

-The UCR2 register is the second of the UART control registers and serves several purposes.
-One of its main functions is to control the basic enable/disable operation if the UART Transmitter and Receiver as well as enabling the various UART interrupt sources.
-The register also serves to control the baud rate speed, receiver wake-up function enable and the address detect function enable.
-Further explanation on each of the bits is given below.
+The UnCR2 register is the second of the two UARTn control registers and serves several purposes.
+One of its main functions is to control the basic enable/disable operation of the UARTn Transmitter and Receiver as well as enabling the various UARTn interrupt sources.
+The register also serves to control the baud rate speed, receiver wake-up enable and the address detect enable.
+Further explanation on each of the bits is given below:

 Bit 7 6 5 4 3 2 1 0

-Name TXEN RXEN BRGH ADDEN WAKE RIE TIIE TEIE
+Name TXENn RXENn BRGHn ADDENn WAKEn RIEn TIIEn TEIEn

 R/W R/W R/W R/W R/W R/W R/W R/W R/W

 POR 0 0 0 0 0 0 0 0

-Bit 7 TXEN: UART Transmitter enable control
+Bit 7 TXENn: UARTn Transmitter enabled control

-0: UART Transmitter is disabled
+0: UARTn transmitter is disabled

-1: UART Transmitter is enabled
+1: UARTn transmitter is enabled

-The TXEN bit is the Transmitter Enable Bit.
+The bit named TXENn is the Transmitter Enable Bit.
 When this bit is equal to "0", the transmitter will be disabled with any pending data transmissions being aborted.
 In addition the buffers will be reset.
-In this situation the TX pin will be used as an I/O or other pin-shared functional pin.
-If the TXEN bit is equal to "1" and the UARTEN bit is also equal to 1, the transmitter will be enabled and the TX pin will be controlled by the UART.
-Clearing the TXEN bit during a transmission will cause the data transmission to be aborted and will reset the transmitter.
+In this situation the TXn pin will be in a floating state.

+If the TXENn bit is equal to "1" and the UARTENn bit is also equal to "1", the transmitter will be enabled and the TXn pin will be controlled by the UARTn.
+Clearing the TXENn bit during a transmission will cause the data transmission to be aborted and will reset the transmitter.
+If this situation occurs, the TXn pin will be in a floating state

-Bit 6 RXEN: UART Receiver enable control
+Bit 6 RXENn: UARTn Receiver enabled control

-0: UART Receiver is disabled 1: UART Receiver is enabled
+0: UARTn receiver is disabled

+1: UARTn receiver is enabled

-The RXEN bit is the Receiver Enable Bit.
+The bit named RXENn is the Receiver Enable Bit.
 When this bit is equal to "0", the receiver will be disabled with any pending data receptions being aborted.
-In addition the receiver buffers will be reset.
-In this situation the RX pin will be used as an I/O or other pin-shared functional pin.
-If the RXEN bit is equal to "1" and the UARTEN bit is also equal to 1, the receiver will be enabled and the RX pin will be controlled by the UART.
-Clearing the RXEN bit during a reception will cause the data reception to be aborted and will reset the receiver.
+In addition the receive buffers will be reset.
+In this situation the RXn pin will be in a floating state.
+If the RXENn bit is equal to "1" and the UARTENn bit is also equal to "1", the receiver will be enabled and the RXn pin will be controlled by the UARTn.
+Clearing the RXENn bit during a reception will cause the data reception to be aborted and will reset the receiver.
+If this situation occurs, the RXn pin will be in a floating state.

-Bit 5 BRGH: Baud Rate speed selection
+Bit 5 BRGHn: Baud Rate speed selection